CPEEP

 The program will replace older, energy-intensive equipment with more efficient alternatives.
 A few examples include:

-• Incandescent to CFL conversions
+• Incandescent light bulb to CFL conversions

 • Occupancy sensors to turn off unused lighting